chrislattman/blogging-project/docs/git/README.md

 Then copy your GPG key ID.
 In the above example, it is `3AA5C34371567BD2`

-Run the following command to output your GPG public key (with your own GPG key ID):
+Run the following command to output your GPG public key (replace `3AA5C34371567BD2` with your own GPG key ID):

 ```
 gpg -a --export 3AA5C34371567BD2